Lay-Z-Spa FAQ

 Hot Tub Chemicals are essential for making your water safe to use and to keep it that way.
 We recommend Clearwater chemicals which have been designed especially with Lay-Z-Spa in mind.

-If you're new to hot tub chemicals, the Clearwater Hot Tub Chemical Starter Kit includes all the chemicals you need to get your hot tub running in no time.
+Clearwater Hot Tub Chemical Starter Kit includes all the chemicals you need to get your hot tub running in no time.
 We also offer hot tub chemical advice for Clearwater products.

 Accessories

-We have a wide range of Lay-Z-Spa Accessories available for cleaning and maintenance right through to taking your spa experience to the next level.
+Lay-Z-Spa Accessories available for cleaning and maintenance right through to taking your spa experience to the next level.
 This ranges from Drinks Holders, LED Lights and Spa Pillows to a Dome Enclosure, All In One Cleaning Kit and Foot Bath.
 For added protection and insulation for the base of your Lay-Z-Spa, we recommend the Lay-Z-Spa Floor Protector.

-Lay-Z-Spa's heating system is thermostatically regulated.
+Top Tip: The Lay-Z-Spa Advanced Heating System is thermostatically regulated.
 Once the water reaches your desired temperature, it will stop and will only switch on again when the water temperature drops a couple of degrees.
-This is much better than letting your hot tub's water rise and fall from hot to cold, as this will require much more energy to bring the water back up to temperature.Â
+Keeping it set at a constant temperature is much better than letting your hot tub's water rise and fall from hot to cold, as this requires much more energy to bring the water back up to temperature.

 General Lay-Z-Spa FAQ